SPC conducts ongoing research on fish stock levels.

 - Continue tagging and analysis to support future assessments.

 - Assess otoliths (inner-ear structure in fish) to work out fish age and growth.

-- Continue to analyse pole and line catch rates, longline efficiency, longline models, purse seine indices.
+- Continue to analyse pole-and-line catch rates, longline efficiency, longline models, and purse-seine indices.

 - Improve estimates of natural tuna mortality and use parts of longline-caught fish to do so.

-- Consider biological markers to improve east–west movement estimates.
+- Consider biological markers to improve estimates of east–west movement.

 - Refine modelling approaches for maturity and sex of tuna.

 SPC conducts a region-wide tuna-tagging project.